 Analyzes influence of major social institutions and socialization in shaping and changing sex roles in contemporary society.
 Examines differential access to positions of public power and authority for men and women.
-(3 credits) Lecture 3 hours, Total 3 hours per week Ability to read in English at the college level.
-(3 credits)
+Prerequisite(s): Ability to read in English at the college level.